Categories

 World Chefs Without Borders (WCWB) is a global humanitarian aid initiative by Worldchefs.
 Our mission is to support and mobilize our global network of volunteer chefs to undertake initiatives providing education and resources to those in need and afflicted by natural disasters.
 To learn more and to donate to our projects, visit: www.worldchefswithoutborders.org.

-For additional information, contact Willment Leong, WCWB Chairman, at [email protected].
+For additional information, contact Willment Leong, WCWB Chairman, at wcwb@worldchefs.org.

 Categories

-News Press Releases National Country Competition
+Competition Country National News Press Releases

 Congratulations to Participants of the 11th International Culinary Competition of Southern Europe in Thessaloniki, Greece